 Well prepared and ready for the job market.
 On the website of AlmaLaurea you can check statistical data about graduates’ satisfaction and their employability.

-In order to be admitted for the course, you will be required to prove that you have a B2 level of competence in at least two of the three languages in which courses are taught at unibz.
+In order to be admitted for the course, you will be required to prove that you have a B2 level of competence in English and a B2 level in Italian or German.
 If you don't have an official language certification, you can take a language exam at our university.

 The faculty offers a preparatory course in Maths to first year students and it is normally held in the first two weeks of September.